lexahl/maie/content/thesis.md

 ### September 2022

 September 27 – October 4, 2022: <a href="https://www.aluo.uni-lj.si/en/mpsole/designscience-cohabitation/">>> Un-Writing Nature Workshop: Center for Arts, Design, and Social Research.
-Un-Writing Nature II, an intensive research residency and workshop at the historic Villa Pianciani, Spoleto, Italy →</a>
+An intensive research residency and workshop at the historic Villa Pianciani, Spoleto, Italy focusing on re-signifying "nature," including refiguring or reaffirming relationships between humans, more than humans, and the planet itself.
+Challenging colonizing and extractivist practices requires other ways of knowing and doing.→</a>

 ### October 2022